cooper/quiki/doc/language.md

     States:         50;
 };
 ```
-You would display the infobox later using:
+You can display the infobox later using:
 ```
 {@my_box}
 ```